22 Badass Jobs that Involve Travel

 Yes, one of the most exciting jobs that involve traveling is a Foreign Service Officer or a diplomat.
 I put this at the top because it’s my personal favorite.
 If you’re interested in International Relations, Politics, and world economics and have a 4 year Bachelor’s Degree or Master’s Degree, you can take the Foreign Service Officer’s Exam and go from there.
 There are some tough qualifications but if you prepare far enough in advance then why not?
 There are hardship duties though but what’s more exciting than working your way up to becoming an Ambassador?

 If you’re interested in learning more about how to become a Foreign Service Officer, read Becoming a Foreign Service Officer

 2. Jobs That Travel: Join Your Country’s Navy

 Join the Navy, see the world right?
 It’s totally true depending on the route you pick.
 Definitely one of the best jobs today that involve traveling.
 I stress the Navy though and not the other branches of the military.
 The Navy goes from port to port.

 3. Fashion Jobs That Travel: Furniture or Clothing Buyer

 A lot of products are made around the world in factories and by local craftsmen across all corners of the Earth.
 Buyers get to travel to seek out fabrics and ideas around the world and talk to local manufacturers and artists.
-If you like design and travel, this isn’t a bad way to go.
+If you like to design and travel, this isn’t a bad way to go.